-After several heavy defeats under the “handling code” Southport Football Club made the permanent switch to Association Football, playing their final Rugby game against Wavertree.
-Six of the team that lined lined up against Wavertree were part of the “Southport Football Club” side that played Bootle ‘second’ in their first match under Association Rules, on 12th November.
+After several heavy defeats under the “handling code” Southport Football Club made the permanent switch to Association Football, playing their final Rugby game against Bootle on 29th October, fielding two men short and losing by one goal, eight tries and eleven minor point.
+Nine of the team that lined lined up in their final three games went on to represent “Southport Football Club” under Association Rules.
 Those remaining continued to struggle on their own.
 They are believed to have merged shortly afterwards with Southport Olympic and Southport Wasps, playing under the Southport Olympic name, at a ground at the corner of Scarisbrick New Road and Ash Street backing onto Southbank Road.
 Association football was played on an adjoining pitch.

 The Southport Olympic side that shortly afterwards drew with Liverpool Old Boys was: Wright (back), Howard, Ball, Clegg (threequarters) Rimmer and Barrow (halves), Hazlehurst, Parks, Perry, Jones, Rimmer, Johnson, Lloyd, Wright, and Slack (forwards).

 The Lancashire County Rugby Football Union was formed at a meeting held at The Albion Hotel, Manchester on 22nd December 1881, but Southport was not represented.